LeiWangR/leiwangr.github.io/_projects/projects.md

 We are offering an on-site research internship at TIME Lab, Griffith University.

-✅ Four research projects available (one student per project)

 📍 Location: Griffith University (on-site)

-📅 Duration: Flexible, based on student ability and availability
+📅 Duration: 26 to 52 weeks

 How to Apply:
 Interested students should submit their CV and academic transcript to TIME Lab via email at [time.lab@griffith.edu.au](mailto:time.lab@griffith.edu.au).

 For more information, feel free to reach out.

 <h3>Project 6: ANU Bachelor & Honours Research Project <font color="red">[Completing]</font></h3>